CSC207-UofT/207-course-notes/01-introduction-to-java.md

 Here we declare a variable called `i` to be of type `int`.
-Space is reserved in memory for this variable, and Java remembers that you have promised only to assign it to `int` values.
+Space is reserved in memory for this variable, and Java remembers that you have promised only to assign `int` values to it.

 ### 1.2.3.
 Declaration and Assignment
 If we wish, we can assign a value immediately after declaring the variable,